 So, you can see why many of the couples that I counsel resist giving each other undivided attention every week.
 They find each other to be repulsive.

-Thatís how Sherry and Troy felt about each other when they came to my office.
+Thatís how Sherry and Todd felt about each other when they came to my office.
 The only reason that they even made their appointment was that they dreaded the prospect of divorce more than they dreaded being with each other.
 They knew what going through a divorce would be like for their children.
 Theyíd gone through it themselves and didnít want to put them through it if at all possible.

 Hatred, an All Too Common Experience in Marriage